 How Much Weight Can You Lose In a Month with Yoga?

 The result of yoga for weight loss is individual.
 It depends on the regularity, intensity, and duration of your practice within the month timeframe.
-Your current body condition will also impact the number of kilos you will lose.
+Your current body condition will also impact the number of pounds you will lose.

 With three sessions per week, all 60-90 minutes of Vinyasa yoga, you can expect to lose 2-5 kilos per month.
 Of course, if you eat healthily and stick to the regime.